 with $\epsilon_i$, $i=1,\ldots, n_{obs}$ independent random errors with zero mean and unknown variance $\sigma^2$.
 Then, we can estimate $t_h$ as

 i.e. we choose the hatching time whose expected length at time $t^*$ best fits the observed values.
 However, we may also want to include some expert knowledge in the estimation procedure.
-First, the forensic entomologist collecting the sample may recognise that the larvae reached (or not) the post-feeding phase, i.e. the region of the growth curve after the peak where larvae stop feeding in preparation of pupation and therefore they decrease in length.
-We can easily integrate this piece of information in the estimation procedure by restricting the admissible region for the minimisation problem (\ref{eq:crit}) to the hatching times whose associated growth process at time $t^*$ has already reached (or not) the postfeeding region, i.e. the estimated derivative is negative at some time $t\leq t^*$.
+First, the forensic entomologist collecting the sample may recognise whether the larvae reached the post-feeding phase, i.e. the region of the growth curve after the peak where larvae stop feeding in preparation for pupariation and subsequently decrease in length, or not.
+We can easily integrate this piece of information in the estimation procedure by restricting the admissible region for the minimisation problem (\ref{eq:crit}) to the hatching times whose associated growth process at time $t^*$ has already had (or had not) reached the postfeeding region, i.e. the estimated derivative is negative at some time $t\leq t^*$.
 If we are willing to assume a parametric model for the error, we can also build an approximate confidence interval for the hatching time, for example by inverting the region of non rejection of the likelihood ratio test, i.e. the confidence region will be $CR(\alpha)=\{t:l(t)>l(\widehat{t}_h)-\chi^2_{1-\alpha}(1)/2\}$, where $l$ denotes the log-likelihood and $\chi^2_{1-\alpha}(1)$ the $1-\alpha$ quantile of the $\chi^2$ distribution with $1$ degree of freedom.
-However, this region is not necessary convex and we may prefer a more conservative interval defined as $CI(\alpha)=[\min CR(\alpha), \max CR(\alpha)]$.
+However, this region is not necessarily convex and we may prefer a more conservative interval defined as $CI(\alpha)=[\min CR(\alpha), \max CR(\alpha)]$.
 This is a connected interval that, by construction, asymptotically guarantees at least a $(1-\alpha)\%$ coverage of the hatching time.
 To be coherent with the estimation procedure above, we also need to account for the information about the developmental stage of the observed larvae.
 Since we optimised the criterion only in the admissible region of hatching time which guarantees the correct developmental stage (postfeeding or not) at the time of sample collection, we need to do the same for the parameter space where the log-likelihood is defined.
 This is then restricted to the same set of hatching times used in the estimation.

 On the other hand, one may want to include prior information about the hatching time, coming for example from the investigative activity (in addition to the interval of admissible hatching times).
 Let us assume we can translate this information into a prior distribution on the parameter $t_h$, so that $ t_h \sim \pi$ where $\pi$ is a known distribution.
 We can then use Bayes theorem to update the information about $t_h$ given the observed larval lengths and derive a posterior distribution for $t_h$.
 For example, assuming a normal distribution for the errors we have